ahmedkhan58555/Java-SpringBoot/README.md

 ## Future Enhancements

-Planning to integrate a front-end framework, most likely Angular, into this project soon.
+I am planning to integrate a front-end framework, most likely Angular, into this project soon.
+You are welcome to contribute to the project and be a part of it.